Clerk of Tynwald

 The Clerk of Tynwald is the chief administrator of the Court of Tynwald in the Isle of Man.
 He also serves as secretary to the House of Keys and counsel to the Speaker.
 He assists the president in managing the business of the House of Keys, keeps records of proceedings, and advises members on bills.
 He provides legal and parliamentary advice to all members and is therefore always a qualified lawyer.

-The current Clerk of Tynwald is Roger Phillips LLB, who was previously a Deputy Principal Clerk in the House of Commons and before that practised at the English Bar.
+The current Clerk of Tynwald is Jonathan King LLB, who was previously a Deputy Clerk of Tynwald.